zakaria-jaddad/Books/The_C_Programing_Language/README.md

       if (line[i] == '/' && line[i + 1] == '/') {
         is_single_comment = i;
       }
-      // if mulitple line comment detected
+      // if multiple line comment detected
       else if (line[i] == '/' && line[i + 1] == '*') {
         is_multiple_comment = i;
       }